Muhammed-EmadEldeen/ASURacing-PathPlanning/README.md

 # Deep Learning Path Planning
-This is the model I created for Path Planning team during my time in ASU Racing Team.
+This is the model created for Path Planning in ASU Racing Team.
 ### Procedure
 1. It starts by generating the track
 2. Creating Data Loader with the following function: